d031182/modeling-in-sap-data-warehouse-cloud/README.md

 ## Overview

-The exercises are meant to be built in this particular order starting from basic concepts, while the more advance aspects are following later in this tuturial.
+The exercises are meant to be built in this particular order starting from basic concepts, while the more advance aspects are following later.
-Please be aware, when creating this tutorial not all features and concept are implemented and delivered yet in SAP Data Warehouse Cloud.
+Please be aware, when creating this tutorial features might be updated or replaced in SAP Data Warehouse Cloud.
+Nonetheless, I hope it still give you a solid understanding on the fundamental concepts in modeling.

 And now enjoy the tutorial ;)